igamenovoer/lanren-ai/context/design/design-of-ps1-installer.md

 ## Overview

 This document describes the design of a generic, extensible PowerShell-based installer system that allows users to install predefined "packs" of development tools via a simple double-click experience.
-The system uses VBScript wrappers to bypass execution policy restrictions and provides a GUI for pack selection.
+The system uses batch (`.bat`) launchers to bypass execution policy restrictions and provides a simple console-based pack selection UI.

 ### Goals